maciej-sz/nbp-php/api.md

 This method returns rates corresponding to the previous business day to the one provided as the argument.

 This can be useful in some bookkeeping applications when there is a legislatory need to calculate transfer prices.
-The legislation requires for the prices to be calculated using currency rate applied in the business day before the actual transfer date.
+The legislation requires for the prices to be calculated using a currency rate applied in the business day before the actual transfer date.

 <details>
 <summary>Example</summary>